Scott Moore (rugby league): Club career

-Huddersfield Giants

 He spent 2009 on loan at Huddersfield whilst playing hooker.
 In 2009, Moore was named in the Super League team of the year at Hooker.

-St Helens - Return from loans

 Moore returned to St Helens for the start of the 2010 season.
 Moore played in the 2011 Super League Grand Final defeat against Leeds at Old Trafford.

-Widnes Vikings

 On 11 October 2011, it was announced that Moore has signed a three-year deal commencing in 2012 with English Super League side Widnes.
 On Friday 17 February 2012, Widnes Vikings announced they had suspended Moore, Hep Cahill and Simon Finnigan for an unspecified breach of club discipline, so missing the match against Salford City Reds on Sunday 19 February 2012.
 On 12 April 2012, Moore was sacked by Widnes for a further breach of discipline.

-Huddersfield Giants

 On 17 April 2012, Scott signed for Huddersfield until the end of the season.

-North Queensland Cowboys

 In early November 2012 it was announced that Moore had signed a two-year-contract with the North Queensland Cowboys.

-London Broncos

 In mid January 2014, the London Broncos announced they signed Moore for the 2014 season where he was their starting hooker.

-Castleford Tigers

 Following the Broncos relegation from Super League he signed a deal with the Castleford from the 2015 season.

-Wakefield Trinity Wildcats loan

 Moore was loaned to Wakefield Trinity Wildcats in 2015, with Paul McShane going in the opposite direction.

-Wakefield Trinity permanent

 He later signed a permanent deal for the 2016 season with Wakefield Trinity.

-Bradford Bulls

 Moore signed for Bradford on a four-game trial.
 This turned into a year full time deal.
 However at the end of the season Moore was released.